portworx/px-docs/cos.md

 ## Explanation of Class of Service

-Portworx volumes can operate at different class of service.
+Applications have different storage performance requirements; some require higher IOPS/throughput performance characteristics than others.
+Portworx provides the ability to specify a class of service level at the container granularity.
+Containers operating at different classes of service can co-exist in the same node/cluster.
 Using class of service you can tune your volume for higher throughput and/or IOPS.
 The *High* CoS is optimized for IOPS, *Medium* is optimized for throughput.

-Portworx instances have a complete matrix of available CoS levels in the entire cluster.
-This is dynamic and dictates data placement and movement.
-In runtime, IO queues are adjusted based on desired CoS levels.

 ## Usage
 To create a volume with a specific class of service level, use the `--cos` parameter in the volume create options.
 As with other parameters, this CoS parameter can also be passed in as a label via Docker or any scheduler.